Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Framework and performance metrics

 \section{Framework and performance metrics}

 We consider a classification or regression problem involving a target variable, denoted $y$, taking values in $\mathcal{Y}=\{0,1\}$ or $\mathcal{Y} \subseteq \mathbb{R}$ given the problem considered.
 The $q$-vector $\mathbf{x}\in \mathcal{X} \subseteq \mathbb{R}^q$ refers to the input features.
 We denote by $f:\mathbf{x}\rightarrow \hat{y}$ an econometric model or a machine learning algorithm, where $\hat{y}\in \mathcal{Y}$ is either a classification output or a regression output, such as $\hat{y}=f(\mathbf{x})$.
 We impose no constraint on the model: it may be parametric or not, linear or not, a weak learner or an ensemble method, etc. For simplicity, for parametric models we exclude the parameters from the notation, i.e., $f(\mathbf{x})\equiv f(\mathbf{x};\theta)$.
 The model is estimated (parametric model) or trained (machine learning algorithm) once for all on a training sample $ S_T=\{\mathbf{x}_j,y_j\}^T_{j=1}$.
 The sample size $T$ is considered as fixed.
 The trained model, denoted $\hat{f}(.)$, is evaluated on a test sample $S_n=\{\mathbf{x}_i,y_i,\hat{f}(\mathbf{x}_i)\}^n_{i=1}$ with a performance metric (PM).
-A PM is defined as an assessment measure of the model predictive performance, e.g., MSE, MAE, or $R^2$ for regression models or, AUC, Brier score, or Gini index, for classification models.
+A PM is defined as a measure used to assess the predictive performance of a model.
+It quantifies the accuracy and effectiveness of a model’s predictions.
+Standard PM for classification models include accuracy, precision, recall, F1-score, and AUC, among others.
+Similarly, for regression models, commonly used PM include MSE, RMSE, MAE, and $R^2$.
 More generally, any information criteria, loss function, or economic performance indicator can be considered as PM.
+See Table \ref{all_perfs} in Appendix \ref{PM_examples} for examples of PM.